RoopeshSinghal/30-Days-30-SQL-Functions/Day 7: SUBSTRING( ).md

 ```sql
 SELECT SUBSTRING(string, start_position, length);
 ```
 • `string`: The input string from which to extract.
-• `start_position`: The position (1-based index) where extraction starts.
+<br>• `start_position`: The position (1-based index) where extraction starts.
-• `length` (optional): The number of characters to extract.
+<br>• `length` (optional): The number of characters to extract.
 If omitted, the function returns all characters from the starting position to the end.

 ### Example: